 - 1/2 cup shredded Colby Jack cheese or cheese of choice

 - Preheat oven to 375° F. Heat the olive oil in a large skillet sprayed over medium-high heat.
-Add in the onion, peppers and ground turkey and crumble it.
+Add in the onion, garlic, peppers and ground turkey and crumble it.
 Season with salt, pepper, Italian seasoning, oregano and smoked paprika.
 Sauté for 5-7 minutes or until the turkey is no longer pink and the vegetables have softened.

 - Add in the balsamic vinegar, diced tomatoes, tomato sauce and rice and stir everything together.
 Top with the shredded cheese then cover the skillet with a lid or a piece of foil and place the skillet in the oven.